ThunderFly-aerospace/TFUNIPAYLOAD01/README.md

 ### Using the QGC

 The message can be easily viewed live in [QGC](https://github.com/mavlink/qgroundcontrol/releases).
-For this procedure to function, two conditions must be fullfiled.
+For this procedure to function, two conditions must be fulfilled.

  1. The message must be broadcasted, meaning the message must have set its target sysid and compid to 0, 0.
  2. The computer must be connected via a MAVLink instance that supports message forwarding (e.g. via TELEM1 port using modem or UART-USB converter), autopilot's USB does not support it.